 What is SEO?

-SEO is the practice of making sure that the content you produce and market can be discovered through a search engine’s organic search results.
+Search Engine Optimization (SEO) is the practice of making sure that the content you produce and market can be discovered through a search engine’s organic search results.
 What’s more, when your content does rank, you can benefit from free, passive traffic to your website on a monthly basis.
 It’s important to outline that SEO is not a short-term plan: it takes some time before you can see the results of your efforts.

 How does SEO Work?